-Many years ago, it’s bizarre I know, but a young boy was born without a belly button.
+Many years ago, yes it sounds really bizarre I know, but a young boy was born without a belly button.
 Instead of a belly button, in its place was a golden screw.

 Well, as you might imagine, all through the long years of growing up, life was real tough on the boy.
 Everyone who saw the screw would make fun of him.
 It made life at school unbearable, especially in the changing rooms and he absolutely dreaded being taken for a day out at the seaside.

-As a result, when he reached adulthood the young man avoided ever leaving his house unless it was absolutely necessary and thus, never made any friends.
+As a result, when he reached adulthood the young man avoided ever leaving his house unless it was absolutely necessary and because of this he never had a chance to make any friends.

 One day, a mysterious stranger happened to see the golden screw in his belly and told him of a swami in Tibet that could get rid of the screw for him.

 The young man was thrilled and the very next day he took all of his life’s savings and bought a airplane ticket to Nepal.

 After several days of climbing up steep cliffs, struggling along windy rugged mountain paths, and sleeping under the stars, he came upon a giant Monastery.